mikenrowland/ClicknBlog/README.md

 ix. create procfile

-x. run app on web using 'waitress' (for windows)
+x. run app on web using 'waitress' (for windows) #see procfile#

+xi. to add elasticemail as a smtp service, create an account at elasticemail.com, select the "connect to smtp API" option and create your unique API password.
+Then input password accordingly in the EMAIL_HOST_PASSWORD field in the settings.py file.